Luckman-Khan/Multimodal-Health-Bot/README.md

-# Doc-Dost: Your Multilingual AI Health Assistant
+# DocTalk: Your Multilingual AI Health Assistant

 A multilingual, multimodal AI health assistant on WhatsApp, designed to provide accessible, personalized, and proactive preventive healthcare information to rural and semi-urban populations in India.